-Next week on Earth Day, April 22, we’re launching our reusable bag initiative by eliminating single-use paper and plastic bags at our registers.
+On Earth Day, April 22, we launched our reusable bag initiative by eliminating single-use paper and plastic bags at our registers.

 About the Change

 We’re taking this step as part of our continued commitment to protect our environment, by both eliminating waste and reducing our negative impact on climate change.
 Information for the best bag options came from a comprehensive study by the Danish Ministry of Environment and Food.* More information on the decision is on our blog, here.

 Our general manager, Ruffin, says, “This is an opportunity for us to make a meaningful difference in our community through collective action.
 We recognize that bold steps are needed to address climate change, and this is one way we can work together with our customers to make a real impact and reduce the pollution caused by single-use bags.”